abdulhaqani/Image-repository/README.md

 - This application renders images from image urls.
 I was going to a implement a server that saves the images with s3, however, in the end I determined that for the purposes of this app image urls should be good enough.
 - For the payment system:
   - use card number 4242 4242 4242 4242, any ccv and a date in the future.
-The api I am using is their test api so there is no real payments (for obvious reasons, not trying to be paying for testing a development application).
+The api I am using is their test api so there is no real payments (for obvious reasons, not gonna pay for testing a development application).

 - Inventories are updated with each purchase.